Holy Paladin PvP Guide for WotLK Classic

 Divine Sacrifice redirects damage from your party to you while the buff is active.

 As a Holy Paladin, Concentration Aura will be your go-to as it reduces the spell pushback effects and even the duration of actual silences if you were to get interrupted thanks to the Improved Concentration Aura talent.

-As a Holy Paladin your largest focuses gearing- and enchant-wise will be Resilience, Stamina, and Bonus Healing.
+As a Holy Paladin your largest focuses gearing- and enchant-wise will be Resilience, Stamina, and Spell Power.
 As Holy Paladins have extremely strong heals baseline, this means they typically have to cast less spells than other healers to maintain their allies' health and, due to their susceptibility to interrupts and crowd controlling effects, a large emphasis is put on making those heals as strong as possible.

-Healing Power is your most important throughput stat as a Holy Paladin.
-The more Bonus Healing you have, the stronger your healing abilities will be.
+Spell Power is your most important throughput stat as a Holy Paladin.
+The more Spell Power you have, the stronger your healing abilities will be.
 This both helps with healing larger amounts of damage faster and leaves you less vulnerable to interrupts and crowd-controlling effects.

-Intellect increases the size of your Mana pool, increases your spell Crit Chance, and, thanks to the talent Holy Guidance, grants Spell Damage and healing by 35% of your total Intellect.
+Intellect increases the size of your Mana pool, increases your spell Crit Chance, and, thanks to the talent Holy Guidance, increases your Spell Power by 20% of your total Intellect.
 Intellect is an extremely powerful stat for Holy Paladins, and fortunately you will not often have to choose between Intellect and the other stats listed here as it is a Primary stat.